Home >> FAQ

 Are there lighthouses to see along the way?

 Tobermory is home to three functional lighthouses.
 Lighthouse Point, Cove Island Light and Flowerpot Light.
 These aids to navigation were built over a century ago to aid mariners in navigating the uncharted waters of Upper Canada in the 1800's.
-They were manned by lighthouse keepers and their families until becoming automated in the past thirty years.
+They were manned by lighthouse keepers and their families until becoming automated in the 1990's.
 We can make a brief stop at the Cove Island Light station to stretch your legs if the wind and wave conditions allow.

 These empty automated lighthouses are beacons of a time long ago, when sailors, blind in the dense cloud covered night, would look to the far off glow of some distant point to navigate safely to a port of shelter for a warm meal and a dry bed.
 They are still critical to the many boats, ships and freighters that ply the Great Lakes today.
 As solemn sentries in the night sky, their lights shine on.